AGValdes/reading-notes/code102notes.md

-# Reading Note's from 102
+# Code 102 Reading Notes

-## Here are some notes from the reading assignments in the 102 class:
+## Here are some notes from the reading assignments in Code 102:

 ### Table of Contents:
 - [Class 1: Growth Mindset](growthmindset.md)